-In contrast, C_F , C{SO4} , and t_P had a positive effect while the influence of I and C{Br} was almost negligible.
+In contrast, $C_F$ , $C{SO4}$ , and $t_P$ had a positive effect while the influence of I and $C{Br}$ was almost negligible.

-Based on Figure 6, it can be said that, more t_P will cause more coagulant (sorbent) to be released from the anode and more hydrogen bubbles to form at the cathode resulting in more FR.
+Based on Figure 6, it can be said that, more $t_P$ will cause more coagulant (sorbent) to be released from the anode and more hydrogen bubbles to form at the cathode resulting in more FR.
 A lower pH0 will, on the one hand, increase the concentration of H+ making it easier to reduce water at the cathode and increase the production of hydrogen bubbles, while, on the other hand, it will result in less competition of OH- with F-.
 Also, based on Figure 6, co-existing anions can have an opposite effect depending on the kind and concentration of each anion.
 Two other important mechanisms which may affect the complex pattern of each anion's influence on the FR are competition with F and corrosion effects.
 Hu et al. investigated the influence of coexisting Cl-, SO42-, and NO3- in defluoridation by electrocoagulation and focused on the electrodic and corrosion influences of the anions.
-18 In his study, he found sulfate exhibited a different pattern of influence to nitrate and chloride, and that nitrate and chloride exhibited a similar pattern of influence.
-These findings are in good agreement with the results of the present study (Figure 6).
+In his study, he found sulfate exhibited a different pattern of influence to nitrate and chloride, and that nitrate and chloride exhibited a similar pattern of influence to study (Figure 6).